Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 ## Log

-<span style="FONT-WEIGHT: normal">Logging of the server side operations is specified here.
-Logging can affect performance and should only be used for limited periods of time, for example <span style="FONT-WEIGHT: normal">for troubleshooting purposes.
+Logging of the server side operations is specified here.
+Logging can affect performance and should only be used for limited periods of time, for example for troubleshooting purposes.

 **Log to File**